aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 This add-on can used with two different patterns :

 Pattern # 1 : Simple and Easy.
 With all default values.
-This pattern wont create customer networking or setup any environment variables as part of Configuration Values.
+This pattern wont create custom networking or setup any environment variables as part of configuration Values.

 ```typescript
 import 'source-map-support/register';